DenLilleMand/gildedrose/README.md

 ### 7. Parallel and stashing
 We also need to get the javadoc generated for the project.

-Fortuneatly that can be done with a small `mvn site` command.
+Fortunately that can be done with a small `mvn site` command.

 * Create another step called `Javadoc` where you execute the above command, and archive the result in the `target/javadoc` folder.